g4laad/ssh_mitm/README.md

 # ssh_mitm
 Python scripts which perform a ssh mitm with scapy and paramiko.

-In arp_poisoning.py in the main function chnage:
+In arp_poisoning.py you need to change some values:
 - interface
 - ARP_Obj.target_ip = "target_ip"
 - ARP_Obj.gateway_ip = "gateway_ip"